xrdocs/programmability/_tutorials/do-you-speak-yang.md

 # Learning YANG models from a remote repository

-Let's say your entire backbone is running IOS XR 7.3.1.
+Let's say your entire backbone is running **IOS XR 7.3.1**.
 You're trying to find a way to collect the serial number of all devices on your backbone.
 In this second section, we are goign to see how we can download all YANG models from a remote repository, find the ritht model to use in order to collect the serial number.

 ## Adding a new YANG repository